Frequently Asked Questions

 Why are your noise abatement procedures voluntary and not mandatory like other airports?

 The FAA established the 65 DNL noise contour line as the threshold limit for the determination of compatible and non-compatible land uses to airport operations.
-As the airport's 65 DNL noise contour line is within the boundary of the airport and does not impact residential and other noise-sensitive areas, the FAA approved RSW noise abatement procedures as voluntary.
+As RSW's 65 DNL noise contour line is within the boundary of the airport and does not impact residential and other noise-sensitive areas, the FAA approved RSW noise abatement procedures as voluntary.

 What should prospective home buyers in Lee County do before purchasing property?